Skip to main content

 dci logout

-For non-interactive environments such as CI/CD pipelines, set the DCI_API_KEY environment variable:
+For non-interactive environments such as CI/CD pipelines, cron jobs, and shell scripts, set the DCI_API_KEY environment variable to a DoiT API token:

 When DCI_API_KEY is set, the CLI uses it instead of OAuth.